 In northern Lapland it’s 25 degrees below zero Celsius on the last weekend of January, and I’m sitting in a dark forest watching a movie.
 A crowd of about 150 people is gathered for the open-air screening, a highlight of the annual festival.

-The five-day event in the town of Inari, just a few hours’ drive from the Arctic Ocean, emphasises film by and about the Sámi.
+Held in the town of Inari, just a few hours’ drive from the Arctic Ocean, the event lasts several days and emphasises films by and about the Sámi.
 They’re the indigenous people whose homeland stretches across the top of Norway, Sweden and Finland and into Russia.

 The well-dressed audience – snowsuits are “in” this year – sits in a roofless theatre sculpted entirely out of snow.
 The cinema seats are blocks of snow covered with reindeer hides.
 Even the screen is made out of snow.